Dmitry-Abakumov/phonebook/README.md

 Hello.
-It`s an React application - Phonebook
+It`s a React application - Phonebook

 With it, you can: